 A recent online piece from Bon Appetit, Why We’re Drinking Black Rum, a Caribbean Spirit Even Whiskey-Drinkers Can Love, really got my dander up.
-Not that Bon Appetit is on my regular reading list, but when the linked passed by in my Google News alert for rum, I naturally had to see what a “mainstream” and respected food and drink magazine had to say about rum.
-As it turns out, the same-old blatantly incorrect “conventional wisdom.”
+Not that Bon Appetit is on my reading list, but when the article appeared in my Google News alerts I just had to see what a respected mainstream food and drink magazine had to say about rum.
+Sadly, it was the same-old blatantly incorrect “conventional wisdom.”

 Quoting the article: “So, what separates black rum from its lighter counterparts?
 For one, it’s aged for much longer than white rums.
 The aging process takes place inside a well-charred barrel, where the molasses-based spirit takes on the smoky characteristics of its environment.
 The result is that black rum shares taste characteristics with your favorite whiskeys, but with a touch more sweetness.”

 Say it with me: HELL NO!

 Before continuing, let’s look at the formal definition “black rum”.

 There’s no official or legal definition of black rum, so all we can point to is a general acceptance that black rums are on the very dark end of the color spectrum.
 There’s not even a solid understanding of the difference between “dark” and “black” rums.
 They seem to be used interchangeably.
 As I wrote in this article, classifying rums by color is a horrible way to go about it.
 Next time you dine out, why not order “brown meat?”
 Nonetheless, black (or dark) rums are the topic at hand.